Fair Housing

 - Hold tenants responsible for damage caused by the animal

-Landlords cannot:
+Landlords cannot

 - Charge pet fees or pet rent for assistance animals